-Keeping chickens isn’t a difficult task, however you do need to ensure their safety and health by providing a space for them to live and roost.
-Although there are many prefabricated chicken coops from which you can choose from, sometimes building your own is a better approach, especially if you own a large flock.
+Keeping chickens isn’t a difficult task, however, you do need to ensure their safety and health by providing a space for them to live and roost.
+Although there are many prefabricated chicken coops from which you can choose, sometimes building your own is a better approach, especially if you own a large flock.

-This arily, light filled lean-to style coop is perfect for protecting your chickens all while allowing them the exposure to the great outdoors.
-Spacious and comfortable, this design provides a free range experience without the fear of predators.
+This airy, light-filled lean-to-style coop is perfect for protecting your chickens all while allowing them exposure to the great outdoors.
+Spacious and comfortable, this design provides a free-range experience without the fear of predators.

 Although not everyone includes a run with their coop plans and prefers to allow their chickens to range on their property, it doesn’t hurt to have a back up plan for their safety.
 Attaching a simple, enclosed run is not difficult and gives you peace of mind, especially if you are not home to come to your chicken’s rescue when needed.